huggingface/blog/starchat-alpha.md

 ## Limitations and biases

-Like many other language models, this alpha version of StarChat has various limitations, including a tendency to hallucinate facts and produce problematic content (especially when prompted to).
+Like many other language models, this alpha version of StarChat has strong to-be-addressed limitations, including a tendency to hallucinate facts and produce problematic content (especially when prompted to).
-In particular, the model hasn't been aligned to human preferences with techniques like RLHF.
+In particular, the model hasn't been aligned to human preferences with techniques like RLHF or deployed with in-the-loop filtering of responses like ChatGPT.
+Models trained primarily on code data will also have a more skewed demographic bias commensurate with the demographics of the GitHub community, for more on this see the [StarCoder dataset](https://huggingface.co/datasets/bigcode/starcoderdata).
 For more details on the model’s limitations in terms of factuality and biases, see the [model card](https://huggingface.co/HuggingFaceH4/starchat-alpha#bias-risks-and-limitations).

 ## Future directions